All Episodes

 I have a story.

-What you figure since 1973, 1.3 million abortions a year.
+You figure since 1973, 1.3 million abortions a year.

-Uh that's that's that's taxpayers we don't have.
+That's taxpayers we don't have.

-Right now, the number of workers that it takes taxes from workers to fund just the social security benefits of one recipient is three.
+Right now, the number of workers that it takes, taxes from workers, to fund just the Social Security benefits of one recipient is three.

 So the burden of paying the taxes necessary to support a single Social Security recipient is three workers.

-I don't want to hear from you social security recipients who think you're only taking out of the system what you put in.
+I don't want to hear from you Social Security recipients who think you're only taking out of the system what you put in.

-That that that ended long, long time ago.
+That ended a long, long time ago.

-They're not gonna say that.
+They're not going to say that.

 So they cloak it in all of this other rhetoric that they think will sell the jobs the American people won't do and so forth and so on.